MehrShafiq/p8105_final_project/proposal.md

 ### The motivation for this project

+To look at the impact of COVID-19 on the trends of commercial activity (foot traffic) in the travel, hospitality, and restaurant industries in the U.S.

 ### The intended final products

 Summary level tables and dashboard that visualize the comparison of